rifatrakib/dyno-mongo/README.md

 #### 1. Complex grouping:

 This pipeline shows consecutive group queries in the query pipeline to generate count of documents grouped by a broader field and sum of a numerical field grouped by another dependent field of the former.

+#### 2. Dependency builder

+This pipeline is created dynamically to fetch a graph structured dependency data prepared using raw computational power of MongoDB aggregation framework.